 Kroger is an American chain of supermarkets and retail stores with more than 2,700 locations across 30 states.
 This makes Kroger one of the largest chains of supermarkets in the country.
-But for shoppers looking to pay using their phone, Kroger might not be the right choice when it comes to where to buy food.
+But for shoppers looking to pay using their phone, Kroger might not be the right choice.

 Does Kroger accept Apple Pay?
-Unfortunately, Kroger does not currently accept Apple Pay at any of its locations.
-However, this might change soon, as Kroger-owned partner business Ralphs introduces Apple Pay to its roster of acceptable payment methods.
+Kroger does not currently accept Apple Pay at any of its locations.
+However, this could change in the near future, particularly as its subsidiary, Ralphs, is starting to accept Apple Pay as a valid method of payment.

 What Is Apple Pay?

 Apple Pay is a type of contactless payment system that Apple users can use to pay for goods and services in-person without the hassle of carrying cash or credit cards.
 Users who have an Apple device can upload their credit card information to their Apple devices using the Apple Wallet feature.

 When users want to pay for something with a card assigned to their Apple Pay account, they can hold their phone near a payment terminal instead of inserting a credit card or using cash.
 Apple Pay allows users to pay using more secure methods, as cashiers are unable to view credit card numbers or personal customer information when Apple Pay is used to complete a transaction.